abarker/strip-hints/README.rst

 most cases, with the default options, both the line and column numbers are preserved.

-The stripping operation can be used as a preprocessor to allow the new type hint syntax to be used in Python 2.
-The main intended application is for code which is being developed in Python 3 but which needs backward compatibility to Python 2.
+This program was originally written to strip hints from Python 2 code to allow for developing such code on Python 3 but running it with Python 2.
+Since Python 2 is no longer maintained the program is no longer tested when run with Python 2 (but it probably still works).

 This project also contains a general-purpose class named ``TokenList`` which allows lists of Python tokens to be operated on using an interface similar to